practicaldsc/fa24/_modules/week-13.md

       - name: HW 10
         type: hw
         title: Homework 10
-        note: We're still updating the homework deadline schedule, so we <i>may</i> move the deadline of Homework 10 earlier.
+        note: Once Homework 10 is released, we'll update the deadline to be later than currently stated.
   - date: "2024-11-22"
     events:
       - name: DIS 12